pmitros/Science-Fallacies/README.md

 # Why should you attend this session?

-As a student, I had strong hard skills, but minimal soft skills.
+In college, I had (and didn't understand) soft skills.
 This gap held me back (in the words of one mentor, I was "like a bull in a Chinashop").
 Since leaving the student life, I have been involved in three initatives as a cofounder or early employee.
 All broke the $100 million mark, and through that journey, I learned much more about soft skills required in the real world.
 I'd like to share some of that knowledge.
 A few of the things I've done (like edX, which I proposed to the provost of MIT in the early fall of 2011) resulted in profound institutional changes.
+I'd like to share some of that knowledge.

+In that time, I have also become increasingly critical of the academic establishment.
+In my half-decade experience as the Chief Scientist of edX, I have seen experienced many shortcomings of academia.
+I'd like to figure out if we can effect positive change.

 # Problem Statement